 How To Reach Terreti Bazar?

 This market opens early in the morning and gets closed by 8-8:30 am.
-The market starts a bit late on Sundays.
-Terreti bazar is in the Chhatawala Gully just beside Poddar Court, near Lal Bazaar police headquarters; the closest metro station is Central metro station.
+The market starts a bit late on the Sundays.
+Terreti bazar is in the Chhatawala Gully, just beside Poddar Court, near Lal Bazaar police headquarters; the closest metro station is Central Metro Station.
 The exact location of Terreti Bazar is in between Central and Lal Bazar.
 Take a metro, get down at Central metro station; take the Poddar Court exit and it is just a five-minute walk from there.

 So, this time, if you are visiting Kolkata, try not to miss this experience of early morning Chinese breakfast at Terreti bazar.